masters3d/swift-evolution/proposals/00-Replace ?: Ternary Operator with if-then-else expression.md

 ## Motivation

-The main purpose is to replace the ternary operator with and stand alone if-then-else expression that will be distinct from the if-else statements.
+The main purpose is to replace the ternary operator with an “if/else expression of some sort”.

+I propose the introduction of a stand alone if-then-else expression that will be distinct from the if-else statements.
 With this approach type inference can figure out what to initially conditionally assign a variable, with statements this is not possible.
 Statements can also consist of multiple statements, which is not possible with an expression.

 ##Reason for replacement: